 The Not So Common Hatch

 What constitutes a hatch?
 Yes, those of us blessed with amazing trout water and uncountable aquatic bugs are spoiled with more bugs than they can handle in a given day.
-But the more we fly fish, the more we realize that your typical mayflies, stoneflies and caddisflies aren't all that a fish eats.
+But the more we fly fish, the more we realize that your typical mayflies, stoneflies, and caddisflies aren't all that a fish eats.

-Being headquartered in the Western Pennsylvania area I'm stuck in a state that has AMAZING fly fishing opportunities, but cursed that I'm in one of the few counties in the whole state without a stream that holds a population of wild trout.
+Being headquartered in the Western Pennsylvania area, I'm stuck in a state that has AMAZING fly fishing opportunities, but cursed that I'm in one of the few counties in the whole state without a stream that holds a population of wild trout.
 I know, pity party.
 I know many of you across the country are in the same boat.
 You either travel, or just make due with stocked fish and love sticking some warm water species.
-Well even if you are blessed with some great bug activity around, sometimes thinking outside the normal box will yield some opportunities that may surprise you.
+Even if you are blessed with some great bug activity around, sometimes thinking outside the normal box will yield some opportunities that may surprise you.

 Fish eat more than just the typical aquatic invertebrates.
-Lets talk about a few of them.
+Let's talk about a few of them.

 Cicadas